- Credit Reporting Basics

 - Your credit accounts (also known as trade lines) including credit cards, loans, and mortgages, the date you opened the account, your credit limit or loan amount, the account balance and your payment history

-- Credit inquiry list showing everyone who accessed your credit report within the last two years
+- A list of credit inquiries which shows everyone who accessed your credit report within the last two years

-- Legal information such as civil judgments, tax liens, foreclosures, wage garnishment, and bankruptcies
+- Legal information including certain civil judgments, liens, foreclosures, wage garnishment, and bankruptcies

 There are three major credit bureaus (also called credit reporting agencies or CRAs):